Ports of Call

-There is a Mexico City Metro subway system linking the airport to downtown Mexico City.
-Taxis are regulated and passengers can pay in advance at the taxi counter in Arrivals.
-There are also suburban bus services including Autobuses del Oriente (ADO), Autobuses Estrella Roja and Autobuses Pullman de Morelos.
-Some hotels offer a pick-up service, however it is worth checking their charge as it is generally cheaper to take a taxi.
-Car rentals are available.
+The Mexico City Metro subway system links the airport to downtown Mexico City.
+There are also suburban bus services including Autobuses del Oriente (ADO), Autobuses Estrella Roja, and Autobuses Pullman de Morelos.
+Some hotels offer a pick-up service; however, it is worth checking their charge as it is generally cheaper to take a taxi.

 Tel: +52 (0)2482 2424.

-Car rental companies include Avis, Budget, Hertz and National (driving in Mexico City is not recommended for first-time visitors).
+Car rental companies include Avis, Budget, Hertz and National.

 Taxis are regulated and passengers can pay in advance at the taxi counter in Arrivals.
 Authorized taxis are white and mustard yellow with an aeroplane logo.
-It takes about 45 minutes to the city centre and costs around US$20.
+It takes about 45 minutes to the city centre.

 Transfer between terminals

-Passengers in possession of an electronic reservation password, ticket and/or boarding pass are transported free of charge on the Air Train between terminals one and two.
+Passengers can ride the free Air Train between the two terminals.
 The general public have to take the public transportation bus between the terminals at a nominal charge.
-Both services are available 24 hours a day.

 Facilities at the airport include ATMs, banks, bureau de change, business facilities, a post office, restaurants, shops, hotel reservations and tourist information.

-The airport has four well-maintained and organised parking lots with a capacity for almost 5,000 vehicles.
-Parking at Mexico City International Airport is charged at MXN 44 per hour up to a limit of MXN 288 per day.
+Parking at Mexico City International Airport is charged at MXN 44 per hour, up to a limit of MXN 288 per day.